Junior Sa'u: International career

 In 2008, Sa'u was named in the Samoa training squad for the 2008 Rugby League World Cup but did not make the final squad.

 In 2009, Sa'u was selected in the New Zealand Kiwis Four Nations squad and made his international début for the Kiwis against Tonga.

 In 2010, Sa'u was selected for New Zealand in the 2010 ANZAC Test.
 He was also again selected in the New Zealand squad for the 2010 Four Nations.

-In 2013 Junior played for Samoa in the Pacific Rugby League International against Tonga.
+In 2013, Sa'u played for Samoa in the Pacific Rugby League International against Tonga.
 He was also called in the 2013 Rugby League World Cup squad to replace the initially selected Roy Asotasi.

 Personal life

 He is a cousin to former Manly-Warringah Sea Eagles player Steve Matai.

 In 2009, Sa'u was praised for coming to the aid of a 15-year-old girl who was being assaulted in Waratah, New South Wales.